 We primarily teach kids in 3rd-12th grade.
 We will have some parent/student classes and possibly a few all adult classes in the future.

 Most of our classes will be free.
-However for our longer workshops, there will be a registration fee.
-The registration fee will include lunch and a t-shirt or other item, and prizes will be given away to contest winners.
+However, there will be a registration fee for our longer workshops.
+The registration fee will include lunch and a t-shirt or other item.
+Prizes will also be given away to contest winners.

 No, all work will be completed in class.

-Our focus is to teach STEM (Science, Technology, Engineering, Math) concepts, but we will incorporate other important life skills such as financial literacy, learning about credit, etc.
+Our focus is to teach STEM (Science, Technology, Engineering, Math) concepts, but we will incorporate other important life skills such as financial literacy and professional etiquette.